-He has a Bachelor's of Science degree in Cybersecurity & Information Assurance, and a Masters degree in Business Administration -Technology Management.
+He has a Bachelor of Science degree in Cybersecurity & Information Assurance, and a master's degree in business administration -Technology Management.
 In addition to his extensive education and experience Dan also has his CISSP, CCSP, and SSCP from ISC2, as well as a plethora of other industry certifications dealing with encryption, forensics, cybersecurity, and cloud technologies.

 Prior to taking on the role at Allegiant, Dan has held positions as the Head of Infrastructure Security for Meta (formerly known as Facebook), where he was responsible for maturing the Infrastructure Security program at Meta, as well as having held various roles as both an individual contributor and leader at the highest levels spanning his 25+ year career.
 He has matured security programs having built them from the ground up (0 -> 1), as well as experienced leading large multi-faceted programs.